The Institute of Mathematics and its Applications (IMA)

 Prize for best paper sponsored by GCHQ

 This will be a fascinating day which will give participants the opportunity to learn about a wide range of mathematics which has excited their peers.
 The aim of the conference is to enable final year (and other) undergraduates to give presentations on mathematical topics of their choice.
-At the first TMT conference undergraduates from Aberdeen, Birkbeck University of London, Cambridge, Exeter, Glasgow, Greenwich, Leeds, Liverpool, Oxford, Royal Holloway and St Andrews presented their work on numerous areas of mathematics.
+Previous conferneces have seen undergradaute speakers from a wide range of univesrities including Aberdeen, Birkbeck University of London, Cambridge, Exeter, Glasgow, Greenwich, Leeds, Liverpool, Oxford, Royal Holloway and St Andrews .

 Mathematics students will benefit enormously from this in a number of ways.
 Those going into research will gain experience of the process of conference submission, while those going into the workplace will gain valuable experience of professional practice and networking to enhance their CVs and career prospects.
 Speakers will additionally gain evidence of their professional skills.
 All delegates will gain insights into a wide range of mathematics of potential value in their future careers.
 It should be a wonderfully enjoyable day of inspiring mathematics.